Alchemist-X/howcryptoworksbook/Part_03_Solana_Ecosystem.md

 Addresses are base58-encoded Ed25519 public keys. **Program Derived Addresses (PDAs)** are off curve—there is no private key—and allow programs to assert authority without custodial keys.
 Accounts can be made rent-exempt by holding a minimum lamport balance; most production accounts are provisioned as rent-exempt to avoid ongoing rent costs.
 For complex interactions, **versioned transactions** and **Address Lookup Tables (ALTs)** compress long account lists while keeping messages compact.

+Because each transaction declares its read/write accounts, the runtime works like a smart restaurant kitchen manager who can see every order's ingredient list upfront.
+Non-overlapping orders (different ingredients) get assigned to different stations and cook simultaneously, while overlapping orders (sharing the same rare ingredients) must wait in line.
+Priority fees work like rush charges—pay more and the kitchen prioritizes your order when stations are busy.
+Remove one popular ingredient that's causing a bottleneck, and suddenly the whole kitchen can work in parallel, serving orders at near-maximum speed.

 ## Chapter 11: Transactions, Fees, and UX

 Every transaction includes a message (account list, instructions, recent blockhash) and the required Ed25519 signatures.
 A small base fee is charged per signature.
 Users can optionally attach a **compute budget** and pay a **priority fee** per compute unit to improve inclusion under load, trading cost for latency.
 Compute units cap per transaction enforce fairness and help the scheduler bound execution.